Best cycling vests 2024: extra warmth when you need it

 However it’s not just the material that’s important, it’s what you do with it.
 A high neck with a close fit will prevent cold air from rushing down your front, while it’s also key that the holes for your arms are not overly generous to prevent air from getting in at the sides.
 This will also avoid windflap.

-Good quality gilets will also offer some sort of design feature to prevent cold air getting through the zip.
-This usually comes in the form of either a taped zip or a storm flap, essentially a strip of material which covers over the back of the zip.
+Good quality gilets might also offer some sort of design feature to prevent cold air from getting through the zip.
+This usually comes in the form of either a taped zip or a storm flap, essentially a strip of material which covers the back of the zip.

 Rain Protection